Python Constructs & Modules

 Remote State Isolation & Locking Strategies

 Configure remote backends for all production workloads.
 Use S3 with DynamoDB locking for AWS.
-GCS supports native locking.
+GCS supports native object generation locking.
 Terraform Cloud provides managed state with audit trails.

 Workspace isolation prevents cross-environment drift.
-Map each workspace to a specific environment variable.
+Map each workspace to a specific environment tier.
 Never share state files between independent constructs.

 CLI: cdktf diff --stack prod-network executes a dry-run plan against the isolated workspace.
 It validates resource changes without modifying remote state.